-- Recognises that safeguarding is everyone's responsibility. - Recognises that no other concern or responsibility, however genuine, outweighs the need to prioritise the welfare of children and vulnerable adults at all times. - Welcomes, encourages and urges anyone who is concerned about any aspect of our safeguarding practice or provision to raise those concerns. - Encourages and urges anyone who is concerned about any the safety and welfare of a child or adult to report those concerns. - Undertakes to treat all such concerns seriously. - Asserts that no-one who raises any concern in good faith, even if those concerns are ultimately found to be unfounded, will face any adverse consequences.
+- Welcomes, encourages and urges anyone who is concerned about any aspect of church life to raise those concerns. - Undertakes to treat all such concerns seriously. - Asserts that no-one who raises any concern in good faith, even if those concerns are ultimately found to be unfounded, will face any adverse consequences.